jefferykclam/ICQF/README.md

 2. Process the information as demonstrated in `./data/HBN/HBN_loaders/CBCL.ipynb`.

-3. Run `CBCL-HBN_facroize.ipynb` for both model training and model inference
+3. Run `CBCL-HBN_facroize.ipynb` for both model training and model inference.

-4. Evaluate the model with `CBCL-HBN_evaluate.ipynb`
+4. Evaluate the model with `CBCL-HBN_evaluate.ipynb`.